 • Lead counsel to Special Committee of Board of Directors of a multinational media company in connection with the Eastern District of New York’s FIFA investigation.

-• Representation of a former Platinum Partners employee charged by the DOJ (Eastern District of New York) and SEC in connection with allegations that that hedge fund was overvalued and that misrepresentations were made to investors.
+• Representation of a former employee of investment fund (Platinum Partners) charged by the Department of Justice (Eastern District of New York) and Securities and Exchange Commission in connection with allegations that that hedge fund was overvalued and that misrepresentations were made to investors.
 Mr. Fischer resolved the criminal case by securing a deferred prosecution agreement with the government in which the government agreed to dismiss the indictment against the client with prejudice after the expiration of a two-year deferral period.

 • Multiple representations of individuals and entities accused of violating the Foreign Corrupt Practices Act.

-• Numerous employees in connection with investigations conducted by the Department of Justice regarding acts and practices occurring on foreign currency exchanges.
+• Numerous entities and employees in connection with investigations conducted by the Department of Justice and international regulators regarding acts and practices occurring on foreign currency exchanges.

 • Chief Financial Officer of investment management fund in connection with investigation regarding alleged accounting fraud.